-Youth & Family Transition Counsellor: Supports your entry to the program and your return home by helping set up things in your home community and making plans for long-term living goals.
+Substance Use Counsellor: Supports your entry to the program and your return home by helping set

-Family Caregivers: They will provide support to you in the care home.
+- up things in your home community and making plans for long-term living goals.
+They will help you work on your substance use goals. - Family Caregivers: They will provide support to you in the care home.
 Your caregiver(s) will take time to learn about your likes and dislikes, show you your room, and tell you about the basic routines in their home (meal times, shopping days, bedtime, etc.).
 If you are unsure of or uncomfortable with anything, speak to your caregiver(s) or your youth counsellor about it.

-Family Resource Workers: Works with our family caregivers and helps you set up in your care home.
+Family Resource Coordinator: Works with our family caregivers and helps you set up in your care home.
 Talk to the family resource worker if you have any care home questions or concerns.